AlexandroTellez/AlexandroTellez/README.md

 # Hello!
 I'm Alex Tellez 👋

-I am a junior software developer passionate about programming and backend development, with a special focus on Java, databases, and cloud solutions.
-I am currently finishing my studies in Web Application Development with a specialization in Blockchain, and I am actively seeking new opportunities as a Junior Backend Developer.
+I am a **software developer** passionate about programming and backend development, with a special focus on Java, databases, and cloud solutions.
+I am **currently** finishing my studies in Web Application Development with a specialization in Blockchain, and I am actively **seeking** new opportunities as a Junior Backend Developer.

 ## 🧑‍💻 About Me